BohdanLevkoDigis/superchat-frontend-challenge/README.md

 ## 3. Default NPM commands

-The NPM commands below are already included with this template and can be used to quickly run, build and test your project.
+The NPM commands below are already included with this template and can be used to quickly run your project.

 ```sh
 # Start the application server using the ts-node